JD-P/minihf/README.md

 ## Planned Features

 In the future we plan to add more features to MiniHF, including:

-- **Weave Hyperparameters**: Tune the parameters of the weave algorithm to tailor your experience to your needs.

-- **Tune The Base Model**: Use lora tuning to put your writing with MiniHF into the underlying base model.

 - **Bayesian Learning**: Collect feedback on the least redundant items using Bayesian active learning.